reduxjs/reselect/README.md

 );
 ```

 When a selector is connected to a component with `connect`, the component props are passed as the second argument to the selector.
-In the example above, we added a new input-selector named `maxTodosSelector` which returns the `maxTodos` property from its props argument. `maxTodosSelector` was then added as an input-selector to `visibleTodosSelector`, making `maxTodos` available to the result function.
+In `visibleTodosSelector` we have added a new input-selector named `maxTodosSelector`, which returns the `maxTodos` property from its props argument.

 ## API

 ### createSelector(...inputSelectors, resultFunc)
 ### createSelector([inputSelectors], resultFunc)

-Takes a variable number or array of selectors whose values are computed and passed as arguments to `resultFn`.
+Takes one or more selectors whose values are computed and passed as arguments to `resultFn`.

 `createSelector` determines if the value returned by an input-selector has changed between calls using reference equality (`===`).
 Inputs to selectors created with `createSelector` should be immutable.